Ten Steps to Successful Open Source Crowdfunding

 Pro tip: You can send out updates to your backers via email, using backers@collective.opencollective.com — keeping in touch will make them feel appreciated and engaged.

 Have questions?
-Join our Slack, alongside lots of other open source maintainers.
+Join our Discord, alongside lots of other open source maintainers.
 We’d love to hear about your experiences — we’re here to help!

 See for yourself how lots of open source collectives are fundraising right now!